BusLogic: Growth and acquisition (1993–1996)

-By the end of 1993, and with Chantal under their wing, the company employed 95 workers and generated $15 million in sales for the year, becoming a market leader in the SCSI adapter segment.
+By the end of 1993, and with Chantal under its wing, the company employed 95 workers and generated $15 million in sales for the year, becoming a market leader in the SCSI adapter segment.
 Their largest competitors at this point were Adaptec and Future Domain.
-BusLogic deviated from their SCSI roots with the release of the KT series of cache controller cards for IDE hard drives, introduced in January 1994.
+BusLogic deviated from its SCSI roots with the release of the KT series of cache controller cards for IDE hard drives, introduced in January 1994.
 This family consisted of the KT-510A, KT-910A, and the KT-410A, supporting ISA, PCI, and the VESA Local Bus (VLB) respectively; the lattermost was BusLogic's first product supporting VLB.

 In June 1994, BusLogic debuted their so-dubbed MultiMaster technology with a trio of bus-mastering Fast SCSI host adapters for ISA, VLB, and EISA.
 MultiMaster was BusLogic's name for their latest ASIC, which incorporated core logic common to all of the major desktop computer buses.
 This integration significantly reduced the number of device drivers they had to distribute, as now the end user's operating system was the only consideration (rather than the bus architecture in tandem with the operating system).

 By late 1994, the company was the second-largest producer of SCSI silicon, behind Adaptec.
-Their catalog comprised 25 products, while their headquarters office spanned 36,000 square feet, housing 130 workers, including 50 full-time engineers.
-In addition, they had multiple branch offices throughout the United States and abroad, including in Boston, Minneapolis, Washington, D.C., Taipei, Hong Kong, Paris, Tokyo.
+Their catalog comprised 25 products, while its headquarters office spanned 36,000 square feet, housing 130 workers, including 50 full-time engineers.
+In addition, it had multiple branch offices throughout the United States and abroad, including in Boston, Minneapolis, Washington, D.C., Taipei, Hong Kong, Paris, Tokyo.

 BusLogic found the going rough in the mid-1990s, after Adaptec had acquired several of BusLogic's smaller competitors including Future Domain and Trantor Systems.
 Despite this, BusLogic generated annual sales of $24 million in 1995; employment peaked at 140 workers that year.
 The company planned further expansion into Europe in 1994, with offices in Germany and the United Kingdom earmarked for opening in the following year.
 BusLogic additionally planned to sell products based on Fibre Channel (a high-speed, lossless data transfer protocol widely used in storage area networks), joining the Fibre Channel Industry Association and designing peripherals based on the standard for release in 1996.

-Before they could release any Fiber Channel products, however, the company was acquired by Mylex Corporation, a maker of RAID controllers and LAN management software.
+Before it could release any Fiber Channel products, however, the company was acquired by Mylex Corporation, a maker of RAID controllers and LAN management software.
 The acquisition was announced in December 1995, BusLogic receiving stocks of Mylex valuated at roughly $55 million.
 The acquisition was finalized in late January 1996, BusLogic's shareholders netting additional stock options post-acquisition, increasing the terms of the sale to over $67.9 million.
-Mylex retained BusLogic's Santa Clara plant as a manufacturing facility for their RAID products.
+Mylex retained BusLogic's Santa Clara plant as a manufacturing facility for its RAID products.